Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 The evidence supporting this combination is extensive:

-• SUSTAIN trials (semaglutide): Many of the pivotal semaglutide trials enrolled patients already taking metformin.
-Adding semaglutide to metformin produced 1.0 to 1.8% additional A1C reduction and significant weight loss beyond what metformin alone achieved.
+- SUSTAIN trials (semaglutide): Many of the pivotal semaglutide trials enrolled patients already taking metformin.
+Adding semaglutide to metformin led to additional reductions in A1C (around 1 to 1.8%) and significant weight loss beyond what metformin alone achieved.

-• Real-world data: Large observational studies show that patients on metformin plus a GLP-1 have better medication adherence, glycemic control, and weight outcomes compared to either medication alone or metformin plus a sulfonylurea.
+- Observational studies suggest that patients on metformin plus a GLP-1 have better medication adherence, glycemic control, and weight outcomes compared to either medication alone or metformin plus a sulfonylurea.

 The Main Concern: Stacked GI Side Effects